psiberx/cp2077-cet-kit/README.md

 - Braindance (Playback, Editing)
 - Photo Mode

-If you don't need UI state this helper can be effectively used to detect game loads / reloads / exit to main menu.
+If you don't need UI state this helper can be effectively used to detect game loads / exit to main menu.
 You can initialize mod state when the actual gameplay is started, and reset mod state, free resources when game session is ended.

 ## Samples